lk77/vuesax/README.md

 You should look for vuesax-next for vuesax 4, which is still in alpha.

-Please note that Vue 3 changes have not been applied to the documentation examples, so do not forget for example to replace instances of :value by :modelValue
+Please note that Vue 3 changes have not been applied to the documentation examples, so do not forget for example to replace instances of :value by :modelValue, or instances of :active.sync by v-model:active

 ## Links